vanderpatrick/Hackteam-6/README.md

 - Content Requirements:
   - The user will be looking for:
-    1. the information about some significant Pride event in particular country.
+    1. the information about some significant Pride events in a particular country.
     2. the information about the interaction on the Map Page.
     3. the form by which they will be able to contribute to the info on the site.
 - Functionality Requirements:
   - The user will be able to:
-    1. easily navigate through the pages wether they want to know more about the site, use the world map interactively to retrieve the info, or send the contributing information.
+    1. easily navigate through the pages whether they want to know more about the site, use the world map interactively to retrieve the info, or send the contributing information.
     2. hover over the world map and select the country about which they want to retrieve the info about Pride.
     3. retrieve the Pride events in a certain country by its name in a search bar.
     4. send the information about the Pride events that aren't presented on the world map or update the existing ones by contact form.

 #### Structure

-The above mentioned information were organized in a site map, showing how users can navigate through the site with ease and efficiency:
+The above mentioned information was organized in a site map, showing how users can navigate through the site with ease and efficiency:

 <details>
 <summary>Site Map</summary>